 Why Tru Earth Laundry Strips?

-One, these strips come in a compostable cardboard sleeve rather than being in a plastic jug that can’t be recycled.
+One, these strips come in a compostable cardboard sleeve rather than being in a plastic jug that can’t be recycled in some places.
 This packaging is lighter, more compact, and better for the environment.

-And two, I started using these laundry strips a little over a year ago, I love them, and I want to share them with all of you.
+And two, I started using these laundry strips over a year ago and I love them.
 (If you want to read the full story, keep scrolling.
 If you’re ready to buy now, click here to visit the Tru Earth website.)

 I randomly came across the Tru Earth Laundry Strips when I was on Instagram.
 I’m always on the lookout for more natural, Earth friendly products to use at home, so I thought, “why not”.

 To say that I was skeptical about how these strips would work, and if they would really work at all, is an understatement.
 Many of the “natural” products that I’ve used in the past just haven’t been very good.
 I wanted them to be, I wished they were, I tried to convince myself that they were, but they weren’t.
 I was also worried that the strips wouldn’t dissolve well and the residue would end up on my clothing.